-8Only Includes disbursed funds.
-On May 13, 2019, the Board determined that the City of Santa Ana and the City of Stanton were ineligible to receive net M2 revenues.
-Disbursement of net M2 revenues have been suspended until the cities acheive compliance and the Board reconsiders the matter.
-Update - An item will be brought to the Board on April 13, 2020 sharing audit results finding the cities in compliance and is expected to find the cities eligible to receive net M2 revenues.
+8Includes disbursements to the City of Santa Ana and City of Stanton that were previously suspended.
+On May 13, 2019, the Board determined that the cities were ineligible to receive net M2 revenues.
+Funds were suspended until the cities achieved compliance.
+On April 13, 2020, based on compliance audit results, the Board determined the cities eligible to receive net M2 revenues again.